-Over time, your PC may get clogged up with files, unused software and other digital debris that can result in a sluggish performance.
+Over time, your PC will get clogged up with files, unused software and other digital debris that can result in a sluggish performance.
 Yet there’s no need to perform a complete system reinstall or even splash out on a new computer.
 You can speed up your computer for free.
 Here are some simple tweaks that can help get your PC back in the fast lane.

 Get rid of unwanted programs